-- The College will provide at least one face covering for each student and employee and have a supply of masks for distribution as needed.
+- The College will provide a fresh pack of five face masks at the beginning of the semester for each student and employee and have a supply of masks for distribution as needed.

 Masks are designed to safeguard others as well as the wearer.
 They are worn out of concern for others.
 To this end, all individuals on campus are required to carry a face mask at all times and be ready to put on when required.
 Best practice remains that face coverings are most effective when combined with physical distancing, regular screening, and hygienic care.
 Masks should be cleaned or replaced regularly.
 The policy at this time for campus is as follows due to current infection rates: